willkessler/jupytergraffiti/README.md

 code.
 This could be valuable, for instance, after a student has failed several times to make some code work; you could watch for this situation in your testing code, and offer to play a hint recording.
-Or, if a student's code passes all tests you can fire up a video prompting them to go on to the next exercise.
+Or, if a student's code passes all tests you can start up a recording prompting them to go on to the next exercise.

 To play back an existing *Graffiti*, first you need the "movie API key" of the specific recording you want to play.
 When you click on any